romanslonov/webpack4-multipage-boilerplate/README.md

 build/                codes related to building and dev-server src/
 |- assets/            assets (optional)
+|- css/               stylesheets of an app
 |- pages/             folder contains pages for the project
-|  |- index.pug       page that turns to html
+|  |- index.html      html page
 |  |- index.js        entry point for this page
-|- partials/          partials used in the pages (optional)
 ```